actoron/jadex/docs/mkdocs-ng/docs/getting-started/getting-started.md

 Execute some other examples, e.g. 'heatbugs' or 'mandelbrot'.
 Many examples involve more than one component and are typically launched by selecting and starting the *.application.xml* component, which automatically starts all components of the application.

-You can also load the other 'jadex-applications-*-${ireallyneedajadexversion}.jar' files (e.g. BDI or BPMN) and try the examples included there.
+You can also load the other 'jadex-applications-*-${jadexversion}.jar' files (e.g. BDI or BPMN) and try the examples included there.
 These use different [component types](../component-types/component-types) such as BDI or BPMN.

 ### Saving JCC and Platform Settings